Jude-Nwachukwu/sgtm-coalesce-function-variable/README.md

 A Google Tag Manager custom variable template that mimics the behavior of a coalesce function commonly used in programming.
 This variable checks a sequence of variables and returns the first valid value, supporting skip values and a fallback mechanism.

+**Here is the custom template repository for the [web GTM custom template](ttps://github.com/Jude-Nwachukwu/gtm-coalesce-function-variable)**

 ## Features

 1. **Check Multiple Variables in Order**